You want smart political talk without the meltdowns?

 Oh, so scary.

-And then it begins to attack your organs and you begin to bleed out of every orifice, out of your nose, out of your eyes, out of your ears.
+And then it begins to attack your organs, and you begin to bleed out of every orifice, out of your nose, out of your eyes, out of your ears.

 And you've seen this up front.

-Yes, that this is people people are just melting.
+Yes, people are just melting.

 It's like a horror movie in real life.